 Looking at the countries in conflict today, this plays out clearly.
-Fourteen out of the seventeen countries at the bottom of the OECD's index for gender discrimination also experienced conflict in the last two decades.11 War-ravaged Syria, for example, has the third-most
+Fourteen out of the seventeen countries at the bottom of the OECD's index for gender discrimination also experienced conflict in the last two decades.
+Warravaged Syria, for example, has the third-most discriminatory social institutions of 108 countries surveyed-women face legal and social restrictions on their freedom of movement, only men can act as legal guardians over their children in most communities, and judges can authorize marriage for girls as young as 13 years of age.

-Many studies show a direct relationship between women's decision-making power with regard to peace and conflict, and the likelihood that war will break out.
-For example, a crossnational quantitative analysis found that higher levels of female participation in parliament reduce the risks of civil war.13 Another, using data on international crises over four decades, found that as the percentage of women in parliament increases by five percent, a state is five times less likely to use violence when faced with an international crisis.14 In terms of political violence perpetrated by the state, statistical analysis of data from most countries in the world during the period 1977-1996 showed that the higher the proportion of women in parliament, the lower the likelihood that the state carried out human rights abuses such as political imprisonments, torture, killings, and disappearances.15
+Many studies show a direct relationship between women's decisionmaking power with regard to peace and conflict, and the likelihood that war will break out.
+For example, a cross-national quantitative analysis found that higher levels of female participation in parliament reduce the risks of civil war.14 Another, using data on international crises over four decades, found that as the percentage of women in parliament increases by five percent, a state is five times less likely to use violence when faced with an international crisis.
+In terms of political violence perpetrated by the state, statistical analysis of data from most countries in the world during the period 1977-1996 showed that the higher the proportion of women in parliament, the lower the likelihood that the state carried out human rights abuses such as political imprisonments, torture, killings, and disappearances.